YouTube Rewind

-YouTube Rewind (stylized as YouTube ЯEWIND) is a discontinued annual video series that was produced and created by YouTube and Portal A Interactive from 2010 to 2019.
-The videos were an overview and a recap of each year's viral videos, events, trends, and music.
+YouTube Rewind (stylized as YouTube ЯEWIND) was an annual year-in-review web series that was produced by YouTube and Portal A Interactive from 2010 to 2019.
+The videos were summaries of each year's viral videos, events, trends, and music.
 The series' annual installments were uploaded onto YouTube's official channel.

-The 2018 installment of the series, YouTube Rewind 2018: Everyone Controls Rewind, was panned by critics, YouTubers and viewers alike, garnering over 10 million dislikes in its first two weeks, and becoming the most disliked video of all time on YouTube.
-The next installment, YouTube Rewind 2019: For the Record, also had a poor reception from viewers.
-Rewind did not return for 2020 due to the COVID-19 pandemic, and YouTube announced the following year that the series would be discontinued.
+The series' 2018 and 2019 installments (Everyone Controls Rewind and For the Record) were received poorly, with the former becoming the most-disliked video of all time on the platform.
+YouTube opted to not produce a Rewind video in 2020, before announcing the series' cancellation the following year.

 History

-The first Rewind was created by YouTube in 2010 and featured a list of the 50 most popular YouTube videos of that year.
+The first Rewind video was created by YouTube in 2010 and featured a list of the 50 most popular YouTube videos of that year.
 In 2010, YouTube began creating and producing Rewind videos with the help of Seedwell and Portal A Interactive.
 From 2011 onwards, the Rewind videos have only been uploaded to the YouTube Spotlight channel, now known as just YouTube, with additional behind-the-scenes content.

 2010

-On December 13, 2010, the first YouTube Rewind was uploaded, titled 2010 YouTube Rewind: Year in Review and featured the top ten most popular videos of the year on YouTube.
+On December 12–13, 2010, the first YouTube Rewind was uploaded, titled 2010 YouTube Rewind: Year in Review and featured the top ten most popular videos of the year on YouTube.
 It was uploaded on two channels: YouTube Trends on the first day, and YouTube Spotlight on the second.

 2011

 On December 20, 2011, YouTube Rewind 2011 was uploaded.
 It was created and produced by YouTube and Portal A Interactive, and features Rebecca Black, whose music video of her song "Friday" had gone viral in March of that year, as the host.
-Like in 2010, it featured another top ten most popular videos of the year on YouTube.
+Like in 2010, it featured another top-ten most-popular videos of the year on YouTube.

 2012

 In 2012, YouTube's Rewind videos changed to featuring several popular YouTubers; the most popular music videos, and videos; breaking news; and internet memes from the year.
 Rewind YouTube Style 2012, referencing Psy's "Gangnam Style", was released on December 17, 2012.
 It was created and produced by YouTube and Seedwell.

-The video starts with the text "Nothing is more powerful than a video whose time has come"; the final two words change to "is 2012.", with an accompanying string instrument sound, resembling the introduction of Kony 2012, a viral documentary film aired earlier that year.
+The video starts with the text "Nothing is more powerful than a video whose time has come"; the final two words change to "is 2012.", with an accompanying string instrument sound that resembled the musical introduction to Kony 2012, a viral documentary film aired earlier that year.